viethung1234q/Bomberman/README.md

 3. Pham Duc Dat - 19021239

-**NOTE
+NOTE:
-Please DELETE the line in "MONSTER_PVP.txt" file for code running properly.
+  + Please DELETE the line in "MONSTER_PVP.txt" file and EXTRACT menu.zip and play_game.zip for code running properly.
+  ( I can't upload empty file, also the background music is too big so i have to compress them in .zip file. )